forbesjon2/Blog/_posts/2025-02-20-NFL-sports-prediction-part-1.md

 <!-- Anyways I hope you enjoy this four part walkthrough.
 I learned a lot putting it together, especially how to spell the word 'possession'. -->

-The structure of this page will be an informational summary followed by a walkthrough of the _SlidingWindowNFL-1_ file.
+This page will be an informational summary followed by a walkthrough of the _SlidingWindowNFL-1_ file.

 # Informational Summary